Army major says ‘Nintendo Generation’ has higher risk of injuries in military - NewsBreak

 “We see injuries ranging from acute fractures and falls, to tears in the ACL, to muscle strains and stress fractures,” said Blondin.

-Some gaming websites, such as Nintento Life and Kotaku , laughingly and negatively reacted to the announcement, particularly the part labeling Gen Z as the “Nintendo Generation.”
-Many pointed out that such a label ignores the fact that Nintendo has been releasing gaming consoles since the 1980s, before Gen Z existed.
+Some gaming websites, such as Nintendo Life and Kotaku, laughingly and negatively reacted to the announcement, particularly the part labeling Gen Z as the “Nintendo Generation.”
+Many pointed out that such a label ignores the fact that Nintendo has been releasing gaming consoles since the 1980s before Gen Z existed.

 Ironically, the U.S. Army and Navy use military funding to recruit members of Gen Z to become Twitch streamers and play on their official esports teams.
 The U.S. Army’s official Twitch stream can be found here .
 The U.S. Navy’s official Twitch stream can be found here .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.